 Isaiah 63:3-6 (NASB)

-These verses reveal that the Messiah will utterly defeat Edom at His second coming when He defeats the nations of the world at Armageddon (Zechariah 12:1-12; 14:1-7; Revelation 16:16).
-God’s wrath is described as a wine press in this passage (Revelation 14:19-20).
+The second question asks, “Why is Your apparel red?”
+The answer is that the Messiah-King will trod the wine trough alone.
+That is why His garments are stained red.
+He will trample them in His wrath.
+These verses reveal that the Messiah will utterly defeat Edom and all of the nations at His second coming when He comes as victor at the Battle of Armageddon (Zechariah 12:1-12; 14:1-7; Revelation 16:16; 19:11-21).
+God’s wrath is described as a wine press in this passage (Revelation 14:19-20; 19:15).
 Zechariah 14:1-3 tells us that Christ will protect the city of Jerusalem, the future capital of the world.

 Conclusion:

-Isaiah 63:1-6 describes the future events at Christ’s second coming and the defeat of the nation of Edom is representative of the defeat of the nations of the world.
+Isaiah 63:1-6 describes the first and second coming of Christ and the defeat of the nation of Edom which symbolizes all Gentile nations of the world, because Edom, or the nations of the world, hate Israel.
+Israel has historically been hated by all Gentile nations.
 The message is loud – God has not forgotten the nation of Israel.
 He has not forgotten His city, Jerusalem.
 He is coming back to establish His kingdom and Jerusalem will be the capital of the world.

 Suggested Links: